 - We seek a fresh design that reflects the new phase of this company, to supply both the current market for the company and the potential market.

-- It will be of great importance highlighting the new 40,000 meters of warehouse.
+- It will be of great importance to highlight the new 40,000 meters of warehouses.

 Part 3 Features